willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 ## Wi-Fi slows down on my notebook when motion controllers are turned on.

 Your notebook may share its Wi-Fi antenna with Bluetooth when connected to a 2.4GHz access point.
-Check from device manager if you can switch band preference to 5GHz.
+Check in Device Manager if you can switch band preference to 5GHz.
 If a 5GHz network is not available and performance is severely impacted, consider using a Bluetooth dongle.

 ![Wifi band selection settings can be found through device manager](images/wifi5ghz.png)